luizpaulogodoy/phoenix_guides/B_adding_pages.md

 end
 ```

-### A New Controller
+### Novo Controller

-Controllers are Elixir modules, and actions are Elixir functions defined in them.
+Controladores são módulos Elixir, e as ações são funções Elixir neles definidas.
 The purpose of actions is to gather any data and perform any tasks needed for rendering.
 Our route specifies that we need a `HelloPhoenix.HelloController` module with an `index/2` action.

 To make that happen, let's create a new `web/controllers/hello_controller.ex` file, and make it look like the following.